Blackberry Tarts ~ juicy, ripe blackberries nestled in a buttery, flaky crust for an iconic, all American summer dessert.

 Juicy, sweet, tart ripe blackberries are nestled in a buttery, flaky crust for an iconic, all American summer dessert.
 Fresh picked from our garden!

-- 1 recipe - Double Crust Pastry (See below)
+- 1 recipe - Double Crust Pastry (See link in notes)

 - 6 cups fresh blackberries, rinsed and well drained (divided)